Sergius I of Amalfi

-Sergius I (died 966) was the second Duke of Amalfi and first of the Musco Comite family.
+Sergius I (died 966/967) was the second Duke of Amalfi and first of the Musco Comite family.

 In 958, Sergius, a citizen of the city of Amalfi, assassinated the first duke, Mastalus II and usurped the throne.
-In order to establish a ducal dynasty as in Naples and Gaeta, he immediately associated his son Manso I with him in his office.
+He ruled joinly with his son Manso I, in order to establish a ducal dynasty as in Naples and Gaeta.
 When he died, Manso's succession was smooth.

 Sergius had other sons named John, Adhemar, and Leo, as well as a son named Adelfer, who later also usurped rule in Amalfi.